cocos/cocos-docs/en/scripting/reference/attributes.md

-# Attributes
+# Property attributes

-Attributes are used to attach metadata to defined properties, similar to Decorator in scripting languages or Attribute in C#.
+Attributes are used to attach metadata to defined properties, similar to `Decorator` in scripting languages or `Attribute` in `C#`.

 ## Related Attributes on Inspector Panel